CraftingInC/TextGame/README.md

     LINUX   : gcc -Wall -m64 -Os -static main.c vts.c linuxfunctions.c -o questrunner -s

 #### NOTES
-This game is a work in progress.
-It is not finished yet.

 Your OS must support XTERM for linux or enable VTS in Windows 10+.

 Windows 7 and older does not support VTS.